-17. Thus, the conclusions of the Judgment on the absence of a dispute between the Marshall Islands and India should have been based on an analysis of the facts presented to the Court regarding the positions of the Parties on the subject-matter of the alleged dispute.
-They should have in particular referred to the articulation of those positions in multilateral settings (see para.
-36), since there were no bilateral exchanges between the Marshall Islands and India prior to the filing of the Application by the former.
-In the same vein as in Georgia v.
-Russian Federation, the Court should have reviewed the documents and statements relied upon by the Parties, including statements in multilateral settings, to demonstrate the existence or non-existence of a dispute between them (see Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
+16. Thus, the conclusions of the Judgment on the absence of a dispute between the Republic of the Marshall Islands and Pakistan should have been based on an analysis of the facts in the case file regarding the positions of the Parties on the subject-matter of the alleged dispute.
+In particular, account should have been taken of the articulation of those positions in multilateral settings (see para.
+36), since there were no bilateral exchanges between the Marshall Islands and Pakistan prior to the filing of the Application by the former.
+As the Court had done in Georgia v.
+Russian Federation, it should have reviewed the documents and statements relied upon by the Parties, including statements in multilateral settings and voting record in the United Nations General Assembly, to demonstrate the existence or non-existence of a dispute between them (see Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v.
 Russian Federation), Preliminary Objections, Judgment, I.C.J.
 Reports 2011 (I), pp. 100-120, paras.
 63-113).